 - Virtual currency is sold tax-free by the Foundation and proceeds are used to support your favorite causes.

-- Virtual currency can be used to establish gifts that provide income to the donor, such as a charitable gift annuity or charitable remainder trust.
+- Cryptocurrency can be used to establish gifts that provide income to the donor, such as a charitable gift annuity or charitable remainder trust.

-- Your fund sells the virtual currency free of taxes, leaving 100% of the proceeds available to distribute to your favorite causes.
+- The Foundation sells the virtual currency free of taxes, leaving 100% of the proceeds available to grant to your favorite causes through your fund.

-How Cindy Supports Her Favorite Nonprofits with Virtual Currency
+How Cindy Supports Her Favorite Nonprofits with Cryptocurrency

 Cindy is a successful software developer.
-In her career, she has acquired a considerable amount of virtual currency through mining and as compensation for developing software for start-up tech companies.
+In her career, she has acquired a considerable amount of virtual currency, like bitcoin, through mining and as compensation for developing software for start-up tech companies.
 This virtual currency has quickly increased in value and is Cindy’s most valuable asset.

 Cindy has always wanted to support hard-working students in need of financial aid.
-After researching gifts of virtual currency, she discovered that the Saint Paul & Minnesota Foundation is adept at accepting these gifts to support the donors’ favorite causes.
+After researching gifts of cryptocurrency, she discovered that the Saint Paul & Minnesota Foundation is adept at accepting these gifts to support the donors’ favorite causes.

 Cindy contacted a Foundation Gift Planner to talk about how a gift of virtual currency could work for her.
 She established a donor advised fund using some of her virtual currency, and those gifts now support scholarships at her alma mater.